United States: Free shipping on orders over $49

 Typing experience

-In terms of feel, the Outemu Gold switch is known for [].
+In terms of feel, the Outemu Gold switch is known for its satisfying tactile feedback.
 Meanwhile, the Everglide Sunset Yellow switch offers a creamy, frictionless, and polished typing experience.
-The combination of the distinctive Ly stem and factory lube method on the Sunset Yellow switch creates a smooth and buttery sensation, allowing for effortless keystrokes and a luxurious typing feel.
-In contrast, the feel of the Gold switch remains unknown, but it may appeal to those seeking a traditional clicky switch experience.
+The combination of the distinctive ly stem and factory lube method on the Sunset Yellow switch creates a smooth and buttery sensation, allowing for effortless keystrokes and a luxurious typing feel.
+In contrast, the feel of the Gold switch remains uncertain, but it may appeal to those seeking a traditional clicky switch experience.

 Overall, both the Outemu Gold clicky switch and the Everglide Sunset Yellow linear switch offer unique sound and feel qualities that cater to different preferences.
-While the Gold switch focuses on a tactile click and responsiveness, the Sunset Yellow switch prioritizes a smooth and indulgent typing experience with its Creamsicle-colored design and bassy sound profile.
+While the Gold switch emphasizes a tactile click and responsiveness, the Sunset Yellow switch prioritizes a smooth and indulgent typing experience with its creamsicle-colored design and bassy sound profile.
 Choosing between these switches ultimately depends on whether you prefer a sharp click or a creamy glide during typing sessions.

 Conclusion